jzeyl/Portfolio/README.md

 # Portfolio

 ## [Data Visualizations (R)](https://github.com/jzeyl/Data-visualizations)
-These are a series of visualizations I made from open data to use different (e.g., working with maps in R, creating a Shiny app, and using SQL queries)
+These are a series of visualizations I made from open data to practice using new techniques and methods (e.g., working with maps in R, creating a Shiny app, and using SQL queries)

 # Working with 3D data (microCT scan data)
 ## [Ear Measure (R)](https://github.com/jzeyl/Ear-Measures)